Lionel Messi to PSG: A transfer where only money talks | DW | 08.08.2021

 Unlike the game's traditional power clubs – Barcelona, Real Madrid, Manchester United, Liverpool, Bayern Munich and others – who built on their local and national successes by expanding their appeal to North America and Asia, state-funded clubs don't rely on commercial success or making superclubs a community of which fans feel part.

 This approach has been superceded in an era dominated by state-funded investment funds and oligarchs.
-Barcelona could simply no longer afford to employ its greatest ever player, with Messi even offering to take a 50 percent pay cut - it's a state of affairs that a European giant would never have imagined just a few years ago.
+Barcelona could simply no longer afford to employ its greatest-ever player, with Messi even offering to take a 50% pay cut – it's a state of affairs that a European giant would never have imagined just a few years ago.
 But this is a new era and only a few can compete.

 Lionel Messi has written to Barcelona executives expressing his desire to leave.
 The Spanish club recently suffered a humiliating loss to Bayern Munich in the Champions League.